Tommaso Baldasso

-Tommaso Baldasso (born 29 January 1998) is an Italian basketball player for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+Tommaso Baldasso (born 29 January 1998) is an Italian professional basketball player for Derthona of the Italian Lega Basket Serie A (LBA).
 He mainly plays at the point guard position.

 National team career

 Baldasso was selected for the senior national team to play in EuroBasket 2022 qualification.
 He made his debut on 30 November 2020 in the match won by 70 to 66 against Russia.